 But where do I start?
 One thing that is very clear about “Clean Eating” is that it is NOT A DIET.
 I didn’t have a problem with my weight and I train 11 months of the year, so if fuelling my body was my goal, this had to be a consistent lifestyle change for me to reap the rewards.
 So I began by reducing my intake of certain products and swapping others.
 This included a massive reduction in the amount of pasta I was consuming.

 Another was opting for gluten free cereals and reducing the frequency I was eating these cereals.
-I also moved away from the sugary processed flavoured yoghurts to the more natural pot-set ones (Jalna is my favourite).
-The milk in my fridge has been replaced with almond milk for my protein shakes and I have full cream milk in my morning latte.
+I also moved away from the sugary processed flavoured yoghurts to the more natural pot-set ones.
+The skim milk in my fridge has been replaced with almond milk for my protein shakes and I have full cream milk in my morning latte.
 A big thing is always being prepared and thinking ahead.
 The above picture is one of my lunch boxes.
 I tend to make double at dinner so I have enough for lunch.

 Make Small Changes For Success

 There are so many alternatives to most products that are pre packaged on our shelves that are actually cheaper and tastier that the ones we so readily consume from the supermarket shelves.
-Given, they may require you to prepare them yourself with whole ingredients, but once you get the hang of how to make your own sauces and have the ingredients ready to go in the pantry, it will be as simple as opening the jar of “Chicken Tonight”.
+Given, they may require you to prepare them yourself with whole ingredients, but once you get the hang of how to make your own sauces and have the ingredients ready to go in the pantry, it will be super-simple.
 There are so many websites out there with a million recipes; new ideas are never far away.

 The best way I have found to deal with a busy schedule is to make excess food in advance and always have snacks in the fridge and something frozen in the freezer.
 It does require a bit of pre planning but it makes eating on the go super quick and easy, which is essential for my busy lifestyle running between work and training!

 Well for all those that are umming and ahhhing about there ability to make the switch, I urge you to have a go.
 It doesn’t have to happen overnight and overtime you can make decisions on weather you want to fully give up wheat and dairy further down the road, but start small, substitute here and there and see how you feel.
-Try reducing your sugar, wheat and dairy intake and get rid of those artificial, chemically enhanced flavours and preservatives and see the difference that it can make for you.
+Try reducing your sugar and processed foods intake and get rid of those artificial, chemically enhanced flavours and preservatives and see the difference that it can make for you.